SunnyDeng/azure-content-dede/articles/media-services-deliver-streaming-content.md

 Der folgende Code zeigt die Implementierung der Schritte:

-<pre><code>
-private static ILocator GetStreamingOriginLocator( string targetAssetID) {
-    // Get a reference to the asset you want to stream.
+    private static ILocator GetStreamingOriginLocator( string targetAssetID){ // Get a reference to the asset you want to stream.
 IAsset assetToStream = GetAsset(targetAssetID);
     // Get a reference to the streaming manifest file from the
     // collection of files in the asset. var theManifest =